Mik Kersten: Career

 Kersten started his career as a Research Scientist at Xerox PARC where he built the first aspect-oriented programming environment while working on AspectJ.
 He then pioneered the integration of development environments with Agile and DevOps tools while working on his Computer Science PhD at the University of British Columbia.

 Founding Tasktop Technologies out of that research, Kersten has written over one million lines of open-source code that are still in use today and has brought seven successful open-source and commercial products to market.
 He is an active member of the Eclipse Foundation, which acts as a steward of the Eclipse open source software development community.
 Kersten is also on the board of directors and was a founding member of the Open Services for Lifecycle Collaboration (OSLC).

 Kersten was named the Chief Technology Officer of Planview, Inc. after Tasktop was acquired by the company.
 In this role, he leads key innovation initiatives that drive product development for Planview.

 Book and Podcast

 Kersten’s book, Project to Product: How to Survive and Thrive in the Age of Digital Disruption with the Flow Framework, was published by IT Revolution Press on November 20, 2018.
 This introduces the Flow Framework™, a new way of seeing, measuring, and managing software delivery.
 All of Kersten’s royalties from the sales of this book are donated to the P2P scholarship and not-for-profit organizations supporting diversity, women, and minorities in technology.

 After the release of his book, Kersten began hosting a podcast, Mik + One: The Official Project to Product Podcast by Dr. Mik Kersten.
 This includes conversations with industry leaders where they delve into how they deliver value and drive digital transformations in their organizations.
-The podcast began in January of 2020.
+The podcast began in January 2020.